 Travel to Savannah, the “Belle of the South” and discover why General Sherman found this city much too beautiful to burn during the Civil War.
 On a narrated trolley tour your driver-guide recounts the tales and secrets of the stately mansions of the lovely squares of Savannah’s Historic District.

 Pass the 1820 birthplace of Juliette Gordon Low, founder of the Girl Scouts, the squares and streets where movies such as Forrest Gump

 and Midnight in the Garden of Good and Evil

 6 Tybee Island and Free Time in Savannah

 This morning it’s off to Tybee Island to visit the lighthouse that has been the guardian of the Savannah River since 1736.
-Visit the museum that features exhibits of early life on the island, and if you are feeling adventurous, take the exhilarating walk up the 154-foot tall lighthouse.
+Visit the museum that features exhibits of early life on the island, and if you are feeling adventurous, take the exhilarating walk up the 154-foot-tall lighthouse.
 Later, feel free to discover the many shops along River Street and enjoy the beauty of the quaint squares perfect for relaxing.
-Tonight, dinner is served in a fun and Southern atmosphere.
+Tonight, dinner is served one of Savannah’s fine restaurants serving up Southern cuisine.
 Meals: B, D

 After breakfast, a group transfer is available to the Savannah International Airport for flights out after 10:00 a.m..
 Meal: B